Table of Contents

 You don’t need a full PRISMA for a literature review for a research paper, but you do need credibility.

-Databases: at minimum one subject academic database + one multidisciplinary (e.g., PubMed/Scopus/Web of Science/PsycINFO/ERIC/ACM Digital Library, etc.).
+Databases: at minimum one subject-based academic database + one type-specific website for research (e.g., PubMed/Scopus/Web of Science/PsycINFO/ERIC/ACM Digital Library, etc.).

 Search string template (Boolean + truncation):